 There are two hints in the problem statement that will guide us in formulating the strategy.
 One is that M is the midpoint of BC, and the other is that O and Q are the centers of squares.

 Because M is given as a midpoint, we are guided to think of ways of using the triangle midpoint theorem where M is the midpoint of a side of a triangle.
 So we need to find triangles in which BC is a side.

 Which triangles to use?
-This is where the second hint comes in – O and Q are the centers of squares, so e they are both the midpoints of their squares’ diagonals – so let’s draw those:
+This is where the second hint comes in – O and Q are the centers of squares, and a square is a regular polygon.
+So the distance from O and Q to the squares’ vertices is the radius of this regular polygon.
+This means that they are both the midpoints of their squares’ diagonals.
+Let’s draw those:

 Now we have two triangles – ΔBCD and ΔBCE.
 In those triangles, OM and QM are the midsegments in each, since they connect the midpoints of two sides.

 Having shown that OM and QM are midsegments, we now make use of another property of midsegments: The midsegment is parallel to the third side.